V-Varga/SPOT-BGC/README.md

  - Branching pipeline: Allow user to choose which programs in the later parts of the pipeline actually need to be run.

 ### Logs of previous major updates

+Second major update, 2025.08.02: Build 3.0.0
+ - Ensured SLURM HPC environmental compliance & functionality.
+   - A change made for version 2.0.0 has been rolled back, and the `snakemake_setup.sh` script must once again be run by the user _prior_ to running the SPOT-BGC pipeline.
+This was done due to circumvent complications with running Snakemake in an HPC environment.
+ - The configuration file at `config/config.yaml` includes some additional parameters that can be modified from the command line beyond program thread counts, such as the memory allocation to BBnorm.
+ - Usage notes/disclaimers:
+   - At this stage, most users will need to modify the `config.yaml` file manually in order to change the reference genome, as well as modify the `Snakefile` or `bash` scripts manually in order to change the settings/arguments of the various programs.

 Minor update, 2025.01.18: Build 2.0.1
  - Hotfix for AntiSMASH functionality in the case of multiple MAGs predicted from an assembly